What Is Growth Hacking: An Actionable Guide

 Keep on altering and providing them what they actually need.

 This is one of the most crucial and difficult tasks of growth hacking.
-Once you have the customers using your product, it’s time for you to get serious about the metrics.
-Check the metrics to analyze if your customers are actually returning or not returning to use your product, interview them to understand why they don’t come back and use the data to improve your product.
+Once you have customers using your product, it’s time to get serious about the metrics.
+Check the metrics to analyze whether your customers are actually returning or not returning to use your product, interview them to understand why they don’t come back, and use the data to improve your product.

 Compared to traditional marketing strategies, growth hacking does not just focus on pitching the idea.
-It focuses on altering the idea from time to time to suit the needs of the customers.
-It involves the use of many factors to identify the most efficient way to conduct business.
+It focuses on altering the idea occasionally to suit the customers’ needs.
+It involves using many factors to identify the most efficient way to conduct business.
 These are –

 Key Performance Indicators (KPI)

-Just like how Facebook uses the number of monthly active users as a KPI, or how WhatsApp uses the number of messages sent per day, how for Uber, the number of rides becomes the KPI, your business should have a KPI too.
+Just like Facebook uses the number of monthly active users as a KPI, WhatsApp uses the number of messages sent per day, and Uber uses the number of rides as the KPI, your business should have a KPI, too.
 Identifying this is very important to begin the growth hacking process.

 Channels